R2RsquaredLSE/web-lines/README.md

 # Variables
-The data is at the agreement level: by date and duration (2000-23), by source currency (USD,EUR, RMB, others), by type (bilateral or multilateral), by funding structure (pooled or by individual bank), by counterparties (central banks), and by some terms (like the collateral).
+The data is at the agreement level: by date and duration (2000-23), by source currency (USD,EUR, RMB, others), by type (bilateral or multilateral), by funding structure (pooled or by individual bank), by counterparties (central banks), and by some terms (like collateral).

 <table>
   <tr style="background-color: #d4f4d3;">